-Under the Award, employers may agree in writing to employees taking paid annual leave before they've accrued any entitlement to the leave.
+Under the Children's Services Award 2010, employers may agree in writing to employees taking paid annual leave before they've accrued any entitlement to the leave.
 The written agreement must state the amount of leave when it starts and be signed by the employee or their parent/guardian if they're under 18 (Clause 24.8).